3.4.1 Subsidiarity of Economic Regulation

 The subsidiarity of economic regulation ranges from national to global, with most countries being largely autonomous – except in the EU.

 Economic regulation plays a big part in determining how people are affected by an economy and how much power they have.
 The different kinds of regulation described earlier (3.3.1) include safeguarding the individual, ensuring the smooth working of the economy and protection of the environment.
-The subsidiarity of economic regulation is analysed in the following sub-sections:
+A European Union (EU) document on the principle of subsidiarity makes the following observations, which are not exclusive to EU governance:

 ● Regulations are mostly applied within each country, with domains of control under national governments (3.4.1.1).